Amosyig/Learn-C-The-Harder-Way-Exercise-Solutions/README.md

 # Learn-C-The-Harder-Way-Exercise-Solutions

-Learn C The Harder Way excercise solutions.
+I just took up C, and I'm using Learn C The Harder Way.
+These are my solutions to the exercises.